Ice resurfacer: History

+Zamboni Model B ice resurfacer mounted on a Jeep CJ chassis.

 The first ice resurfacer was invented by Frank Zamboni, who was originally in the refrigeration business.
 He created a plant for making ice blocks that could be used in refrigeration applications.
 As the demand for ice blocks waned with the spread of compressor-based refrigeration, he looked for another way to capitalize on his expertise in ice production.

 In 1939 Zamboni built the Iceland skating rink in Paramount, California.
 To resurface the skating rink, three or four workers had to scrape, wash, and squeegee the ice.
 A thin layer of water was then added for the fresh ice.
 This process was extremely time-consuming, and Zamboni wanted to find a more efficient way to resurface the ice.

 Between 1942 and 1947, he dedicated his efforts to creating a vehicle that would reduce the time needed for resurfacing.
 In 1947 he built a machine that could shave, wash and squeegee the ice.
 This machine was mounted on an army surplus Willys jeep chassis.
 A blade was mounted on the machine, which shaved the ice; the ice then received a thin layer of water, creating a smooth sheet of ice.
 The prototype had a tank that held the ice shavings, which were carried to the tank via a conveyor belt.
 Zamboni abandoned this model in late 1947 because of deficiencies with the blade and handling.